ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 ## Shutdown

 - To stop `movies-app`, go to the terminal where it's running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-boot-one-time-token-userpass-auth` root folder, run the command below:
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-boot-user-pass-auth-one-time-token-login` root folder, run the command below:
   ```
   docker compose down -v
   ```